mgoetz/StarTrekTimelinesSpreadsheet/README.md

 Star Trek Timelines content and materials are trademarks and copyrights of [Disruptor Beam](https://www.disruptorbeam.com/games/star-trek-timelines/); I have no affiliation with Disruptor Beam or any of its partners.

-## Installation
-Clone or download and extract the repository in a folder on your device.

-Download and install [node.js](https://nodejs.org/) on your computer.

 ## Get an access token
 First, you need to obtain an access token.
 If you're running on a Windows PC, install the free Star Trek Timelines [Steam application](http://store.steampowered.com/app/600750/Star_Trek_Timelines/), then open it at least once to log in.